5 ways you can love your car this Valentine’s Day

 Make a date to go somewhere nice, just you and your car.
 Park up with a good view and eat a sandwich.
 Top up the old screenwash.
 Lovely.

-If your chosen romantic location turns out to be more popular than you'd imagined, you've accidentally picked a local dogging spot.
-Leave immediately, before you're arrested.
+If your chosen romantic location turns out to be more popular than you'd imagined, leave immediately - before you're arrested.

 Promise you'll change